dzekelid/exchanges/_listings/intrinio/stock-exchanges-get-openapi.md

       parameters:
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: query
-        description: ' a string query search of stock exchange name or MIC with the returned results being the relevant stock exchanges in compacted list format'
+        description: a string query search of stock exchange name or MIC with the returned results being the relevant stock exchanges in compacted list format
         type: string
       responses:
         200: